science

 Strengthens Mind–Body Connection

-Keeps thoughts, emotions, and physiology aligned.
+Keeps thoughts, emotions, and physiology aligned

 Improves regulation of heart rate, digestion, and other core functions